web3-authn/tatchi/sdk/README.md

 The SDK runs sensitive logic in a hidden wallet iframe on a dedicated origin.
 Parent ↔ wallet communicate via a typed MessagePort.
 This SDK mounts a hidden, sandboxed “service iframe” that orchestrates WebAuthn, PRF storage, and signing flows.
 Running the wallet on a dedicated origin gives you strong isolation, but the SDK continues to support same-origin hosting with console warnings for legacy setups.

-- **Dedicated wallet origin (recommended)**: Configure `iframeWallet.walletOrigin` (and optionally `iframeWallet.walletServicePath`) in `PasskeyManager` configs.
+- **Dedicated wallet origin (recommended)**: Configure `iframeWallet.walletOrigin` (and optionally `iframeWallet.walletServicePath`) in `TatchiPasskey` configs.
 When the wallet origin differs from the host, the parent cannot script the wallet iframe.
 - **Same-origin fallback**: If you omit `iframeWallet.walletOrigin`, or set it to the host origin, the wallet runs inline with the parent app.
 This is convenient for quick starts but the parent can observe all secrets.
 The SDK emits `console.warn` messages in this mode.
 - **Static asset delegation**: The wallet origin serves `/wallet-service` and `/sdk/*` (including `/sdk/workers/*`).
 Dev: use `tatchiDev` Vite plugin.
 Prod: deploy with your wallet site or use the provided `_headers` emitter.
 - **Gesture routing**: Visible iframes (Modal/Button) capture the user gesture and run WebAuthn flows; the service iframe stays headless.